build-on-aws/content/posts/shift-left-a-story-on-how-to-avoid-security-issues-by-using-the-cloud-services/index.md

 To address that, cloud providers often refer to the [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/), where the provider takes care of the security **of the cloud** and the customer takes care of security **in the cloud**.
 Providing such a model simplifies the scope, but at the same time, you need more precise recommendations on the implementation details.

 AWS also helps with this by providing actionable advice in the form of [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html), in particular – with its _Security_ pillar.
-Thanks to that, you can leverage the best practices and knowledge of multiple teams built on AWS.
+As AWS, we have years of experience architecting solutions across a wide variety of business verticals and use cases, and from those experiences we have identified best practices and core strategies for architecting systems in the cloud collected in the document mentioned above.
 It’s a great way to stand on the shoulder of giants and learn from someone else’s learnings.

 ## Let’s talk about the tools, finally!